v3io/frames/README.md

 <a id="method-delete-params-tsdb"></a>
 #### `tsdb` Backend `delete` Parameters

+The following `delete` parameters are specific to the `tsdb` backend; for more information about these parameters, see the [V3IO TSDB documentation](https://github.com/v3io/v3io-tsdb#v3io-tsdb):

 - <a id="method-delete-tsdb-param-start"></a>**start** &mdash; `str` &mdash; Start (minimum) time for the delete operation, as a string containing an RFC 3339 time, a Unix timestamp in milliseconds, a relative time of the format `"now"` or `"now-[0-9]+[mhd]"` (where `m` = minutes, `h` = hours, and `'d'` = days), or 0 for the earliest time.
   For example: `"2016-01-02T15:34:26Z"`; `"1451748866"`; `"now-90m"`; `"0"`.
   <br/>